metabrainz/picard-docs/functions/func_copymerge.rst

 **Description:**

 Merges metadata from variable ``source`` into ``target``, removing duplicates and appending to the end, so retaining the original ordering.
-Like ``$copy``, this will also copy multi-valued variables without flattening them.
+Like :ref:`func_copy`, this will also copy multi-valued variables without flattening them.
 Following the operation, ``target`` will be a multi-value variable.

 Note that the variable names for ``target`` and ``source`` are passed directly without enclosing them